-The BCH Graduate Program and the University of Texas use e-mail as the primary method of communication with students, therefore it is imperative that students maintain a current email address.
+The BCH Graduate Program and the University of Texas use e-mail as the primary method of communication with students, therefore it is imperative that students maintain a current UT email address.
 Graduate students are expected to regularly monitor their email accounts and failure to check email may result in missing time-critical information.
-UT Austin does not mandate students create a utexas.edu email account, however, all students who are employed as GRAs or TAs are required to establish a UT email account.
+All students who are employed as GRAs or TAs are required to establish a UT email account.
 Information about establishing a UT email address can be found at get.utmail.utexas.edu.
-Please notify the Graduate Program Staff of any changes in email address.
+Please notify the Graduate Program Staff of any changes in your email address.